When we think of cybersecurity measures, we think of keeping hackers out, but how can you actively do that? That’s where Honeypots come in.

 In this article, we introduce you to Honeypotting and why it’s such an effective way to protect your networks.

-What is a Honeypot in cybersecurity?
+What is a honeypot in cybersecurity?

 A Honeypot is a realistic decoy system that is built to attract the attention of hackers and tempt them into mounting an attack.
 Honeypots are surveillance, risk mitigation, and advance warning tools.